When Personalization Harms: Reconsidering the Use of Group Attributes in Prediction: Fair Use Conditions

-\paragraph{Use Cases} Fair use conditions should hold in prediction tasks where individuals are entitled to control and report their own data.
+Fair use conditions should hold in prediction tasks where individuals are entitled to control or report their own data.
 In such tasks, we should ensure fair use conditions for group attributes that encode: \begin{itemize}[leftmargin=0pt,label={},itemsep=0.25em,topsep=0.1em]

-\item {\em Immutable Characteristics}: Models often use group attributes that encode immutable characteristics for personalization like \textgp{sex}~\citep[see][for a discussion]{paulus2016field}.
-In this setting, fair use conditions ensure that no group is assigned unnecessarily inaccurate performance on the basis of immutable characteristics.
+\item {\em Immutable Attributes}: Group attributes often encode characteristics like \textgp{sex}~\citep[see e.g.,][]{paulus2016field}.
+In this setting, fair use conditions ensure that individuals will not receive unnecessarily inaccurate predictions due to immutable characteristics.

-\item {\em Sensitive Information}: Models that use attributes like $\textgp{hiv\_status}$ guarantee a tailored gain in performance for the sensitive group, $\textgp{hiv\_status}=\textgp{+}$, especially as the information could inflict harm when leaked~\citep[see e.g.,][]{bansal2010impact}.
+\item {\em Sensitive Information}: Models that use attributes like $\textgp{hiv\_status}$ should guarantee a tailored gain in performance for the sensitive group, $\textgp{hiv\_status}=\textgp{+}$.
+Otherwise, they require individuals to disclose information that may be harmful when leaked~\citep[see e.g.,][]{bansal2010impact}.